• Skip to primary navigation

 Can I make this in advance?

-Macau-style Baked Portuguese Chicken Rice can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat, microwave or re-bake in the oven at 350 F for 10-15 until hot.
+Macau-style Baked Portuguese Chicken Rice can be made up to 4 days in advance and stored in an airtight container in the fridge, once cooled.
+To enjoy, reheat in the microwave or oven at 350 degrees F until hot.

 • Hong Kong Ham Egg Sandwich